habitry/medium_posts/_1000words_leaderboards.md

 Leaderboards have become a common behavior change design pattern.
 Originally included in video games, leaderboards have started to infiltrate "gamified" products such as...

-* Nike+, a fitness wearable device, which motivates users to exercise more by competing against their friends for activity points.
+* Nike+, a fitness wearable device, which motivates users to exercise more, by competing against their friends for activity points.
-* Opower, an energy tracking platform, which motivate users to reduce their energy use by showing how much energy they use compared to their neighbors.
+* Opower, an energy tracking platform, which motivate users to reduce their energy use, by showing how much energy they use compared to their neighbors.
-* Github, a project management platform for programmers, which motivates users to contribute to projects more by publicly displaying the number of contributions to projects by made by individual community members.
+* Github, a project management platform for programmers, which motivates users to contribute to projects more, by publicly displaying the number of contributions to projects made by individual community members.

 Product managers and designers use leaderboards to motivate people to use their products more.
 The commonly-held belief is that leaderboards are motivating because people like to win and winning is motivating because it gives us status in our [communities](http://habitry.link/community).
 But some people don't want to win; they want to avoid losing.

 ### Competition: A Problem of Competence

-"Wanting to win" versus "wanting to avoid losing" is a subtle yet crucial distinction and Murayama and Elliot's (2012) set of meta-analyses found the effects of competition depend on this distinction in the minds of players.
+"Wanting to win" versus "wanting to avoid losing" is a subtle yet crucial distinction; Murayama and Elliot's (2012) set of meta-analyses found the effects of competition depend on this distinction in the minds of players.
 When someone wants to perform better than others, they tend to benefit from competition.
 But when they want to avoid performing worse than others, competing tends to _reduce_ their performance.
 Similarly, Burnette et al's (2013) meta-analysis found that the desire to win is positively related to goal achievement, whereas the desire to avoid losing is _negatively_ related to goal achievement (yay replication).
 Finally, Senko et al's (2017) meta-analysis found that the desire to win improves achievement only when it's accompanied by strategies that support feelings of mastery rather than helplessness.
 So even "wanting to win" is alone not enough to inoculate players from the downsides of competitive social environments.

 Design patterns that foster competition—like leaderboards—don't improve motivation and performance for all users in all situations.
 Competition is good for motivation and achievement only when it helps users feel competent.
 Leaderboards are a motivation problem, and you can design for that.